Doctor of Occupational Therapy, OTD

 Fort Sam Houston, Texas

-Program Director: Enrique V. Smith-Forbes
+Program Director: COL Enrique V. Smith-Forbes

 Through an affiliation with Baylor University, students enrolled in the U.S. Army-Baylor University O.T.D.
 Program at the Army Medical Center of Excellence (MEDCoE) may qualify for a Doctor of Occupational Therapy degree.
 The program is located at Joint Base San Antonio-Fort Sam Houston, Texas and is 30 months in length and includes 18 months of didactic coursework, and 12 months of two level II fieldwork clinical affiliations and a doctoral capstone experience and project.
 The Army-Baylor Occupational Therapy Department offers two distinct program tracks, entry-level and post-professional.